hmatejx/Interstellar-Whisper/README.md

         c2 = Twofish(c1, IV, k2)

-    **TODO: think carefuly about the security of the above 'roll-your-own' crypto... (this is always a VERY bad thing to do!)**
+TODO: Think about a suitable hash for IV generation, suitable KDF for key extension in case of chaining multiple encryptions, and in general think carefuly about the security of the above 'roll-your-own' crypto... **this is always a VERY bad thing to do!**

 #### Step 4: Sending the message

 The final encrypted message ```c2``` is set as the 32 byte ```MEMO_HASH``` field of the Stellar transaction object.
 A payment transaction is constructed (e.g. using the 0.0000001 XLM minimum amount).
-The total cost in this case will be 0.00000101 XLM per message block.
+The total cost in this case will be 0.00000101 XLM per message block (the total cost is the sum of the transaction fee and the payment amount).

 #### Step 5: Decryption

-Perform opposite operations as during encryption.
+Perform the respective inverse operations as during encryption.

 ## Proof of concept